-Is there such thing as a healthy frozen pizza?
-What is the healthiest store bought pizza?
+Is there such a thing as a healthy frozen pizza?
+What is the healthiest store-bought pizza?
 Is Banza pizza the best healthy frozen pizza brand?
-The team behind the Better-For-You podcast set off to find out.
+We set off to find out.

 Price Winner: DiGiorno

 Coming in just under $6 per pizza, DiGiorno compares with pizza delivery giant, Dominoes.
 Normalized on a per-gram basis, DiGiorno is significantly less than Banza, coming in at $4.76 compared to $8 for Banza.

 If you’re looking for a gluten-free pizza alternative that tastes great, Banza is a great option.
 But if you want a healthy pizza that you can eat every night, is Banza worth the price?

 While Banza is marginally better — it has slightly more fiber and less sugar — the nutritional content is essentially the same.
 There isn’t a significant difference in the calorie count when you compare Banza to DiGiorno.

 Interestingly, Banza is considered a good low-carb pizza option by brand loyalists.

 Banza may not be the healthiest frozen pizza option, but it does have a much cleaner label than its competitors.
 The ingredient list for Banza includes far fewer additives than DiGiorno.
 One thing we noticed with DiGiorno is that the four-cheese pizza isn’t actually a four-cheese pizza: three out of four cheeses were relegated to the 2 percent or less line on the ingredient list.
 There wasn’t as much variety in the cheese composition as we had hoped.